rsyslog/rsyslog/source/configuration/modules/imudp.rst

 listener on port 514 (on all IPs) with no set name is called "imudp(\*:514)".

 If an "inputname" is defined for a listener, that inputname is used instead of "imudp" as statistic name.
-For example, if the inputname is set to "myudpinut", that corresponding statistic name in above case would be "myudpinput(\*:514)".
+For example, if the inputname is set to "myudpinput", that corresponding statistic name in above case would be "myudpinput(\*:514)".
 This has been introduced in 7.5.3.